KetchupJL/KetchupJL.github.io/_posts/2025-06-07-qrf-pipeline.md

 ---

 ## Lessons Learned

+If I had started modeling too early, I’d have baked in structural bias.
+Instead, by building a consistent data foundation, I now trust that any prediction error I see belongs to the model — not the data.

 - 🔎 **Token timelines matter:** I built a `post_ohlcv_launch` flag per token to avoid spurious early entries.
 - ⚖️ **Linear interpolation can outperform** complex models in practice — especially when gaps are small.